mikecann/mikecann.co.uk/public/posts/ai-and-the-future-of-game-development/post.md

 What happens in this world where the programmer no longer needs to write code?
 The syntax for the code becomes your own language; English, French, Chinese whatever.
 The countless arguments over semicolons or braces become obsolete and irrelevant when you no longer have to write using syntax dictated by a "programming language".

 I have spent so much of my career thinking about and worrying over the best practices for programming.
-Am I correctly implementing the SOID principles in OO C# or and I fully understanding the Monad or ADTs in Functional Programming?
+Am I correctly implementing the SOLID principles in OO C# or and I fully understanding the Monad or ADTs in Functional Programming?
 In the future <b>IT DOES NOT MATTER</b>.
 The output is the only thing that matters.

 I think about the future of programming more as sculpting.
 You start off with a blank slate then using your own words you command by command iterate towards your end goal.